 - The patient must be referred to an authorised prescriber - The reason for refusal should be documented - Advise the individual about the protective effects of the vaccine, the risks of infection and potential complications of disease.
 Advise how future immunisation may be accessed if they subsequently decide to receive the vaccine.

-Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing.
-Document advice given and decision reached.
+Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water bygiene and

+- exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing. - Document advice given and decision reached.
 Inform or refer to the lead clinician in charge.